Laparoscopic and Endoscopic Therapies for Gastroesophageal Reflux (GERD)

 U.S. Food and Drug Administration.
 (2012, May).
 Center for Devices and Radiological Health.
 510(k) Premarket Notification Database.
 K120299.
 Retrieved January 11, 2018 from www.accessdta.fda.gov.

 Winifred S. Hayes, Inc. Health Technology Brief.
-(2022, August).
+(2022, August; last update search September 2024).
 Magnetic sphincter augmentation with LINX Reflux Management System (Ethicon, Inc.) for treatment of gastroesophageal reflux disease.
-Retrieved September 2, 2022 from www.Hayesinc.com/subscribers.
+Retrieved October 14, 2024 from www.Hayesinc.com/subscribers.
 (38 articles and/or guidelines reviewed)

 Winifred S. Hayes, Inc., Medical Technology Directory.
 (2017, December; last update search April 2022).
 Comparative effectiveness review of laparoscopic surgery for gastroesophageal reflux disease refractory to medical therapy.
 Retrieved September 2, 2022 from www.Hayesinc.com/subscribers.
 (84 articles and/or guidelines reviewed)